robb1ee/challenge/Deployment.md

 # Deployment to a scratch org

 ## Direct deployment via Salesforce CLI
-Assuming you have the components in your local repository, deploying to a scratch org with alias TargetOrg can be achieved with running
+Assuming you have the components in your local repository and Salesforce CLI installed, deploying to a scratch org with alias TargetOrg can be achieved with running

 `sf project deploy start --manifest manifest/package.xml --tests GetBookDataTest --test-level RunSpecifiedTests --target-org TargetOrg`